0x1eef/trip.rb/README.md

 ## Examples

-The examples cover quite a lot - but not everything.
+The examples cover a lot - but not everything.
 The [API documentation](https://0x1eef.github.io/x/trip.rb) is available as a complete reference, and covers parts of the interface not covered by the examples.